Hot and Cold Spot Monitoring – Case Study

-A case study describing the application of Tempris sensors in the performance qualification of a HOF production freeze dryer with 8.78 m2 shelf area was recently presented.
-The 9 shelves were fully loaded with 2R vials, each filled with 1 mL of water for injection.
-A total of 16 wireless Tempris sensors (size S) were introduced into vials in bottom-center position prior to loading, and the instrumented vials were positioned on shelves No. 2, 4, 5 and 6 (top to bottom) in center and edge position.
-The product temperature data during an exemplary freeze drying run was monitored using a Tempris Interrogation Unit.
+A case study describing the application of Tempris sensors in the performance qualification of a HOF production freeze-dryer with an 8.78 m2 shelf area was recently presented.
+The nine shelves were fully loaded with 2R vials, each filled with 1 ml of water for injection.
+A total of 16 wireless Tempris sensors (size S) were introduced into vials in the bottom-center position before loading, and the instrumented vials were positioned on shelves No. 2, 4, 5, and 6 (top to bottom) in the center and edge positions.
+The product temperature data during an exemplary freeze-drying run was monitored using a Tempris Interrogation Unit.

 Observations during Freezing and Annealing

-Among the 16 sensors, several hot spots were identified that showed significantly higher plateau temperatures upon holding at -50°C. A direct comparison of the 2 overall hot spots to the overall cold spot during freezing and following annealing showed a temperature difference of up to 4°C (see Figure below).
+Among the 16 sensors, several hot spots were identified that showed significantly higher plateau temperatures upon holding at -50°C. A direct comparison of the two overall hot spots to the prevalent cold spot during freezing and following annealing showed a temperature difference of up to 4°C.

 Observations during Primary and Secondary Drying

 In addition to stronger systematic gradients in product temperature of several °C during the steady state drying phase, primary drying was completed significantly earlier for vials in hot spot positions.
 The drying time was approx. 50% longer for the Tempris sensor in the coldest vial compared to the Tempris sensor in the vial at the warmest position.
 In addition, significant temperature elevation was apparent at the hot spot position at the holding time after completion of primary drying.
 The temperature at the hot spot was elevated by 3 – 4°C above the cold spot positions.
 In contrast, the sensor in the previous hot spot position ran a few °C lower than the one at the previous cold spot under secondary drying conditions.
 These paradoxical observations are due to the radiative cooling effect of the colder chamber walls or door.